zhexuandliu/CHTC-Guide/README.md

    ssh username@ap2002.chtc.wisc.edu
    ```

 3. Upload all the files to CHTC.
 I prefer using [FileZilla](https://filezilla-project.org) to upload/download files.
-An introduction to FileZilla can bu found [here](https://www.med.upenn.edu/cdbmicroscopycore/assets/user-content/documents/New%20Filezilla%20Instructions.pdf).
+An introduction to FileZilla can be found [here](https://www.med.upenn.edu/cdbmicroscopycore/assets/user-content/documents/New%20Filezilla%20Instructions.pdf).

 4. Submit your jobs.